mokyen/okyensourcesoftware/dmi.md

 ## Decision Making Isolation

+The vision of DMI is this:

+> [!Important]
+> The most important part of our code are the places where we decide what should happen.
+If these decisions are isolated, that critical code is easy to read, modify, extend, and test.
+If those key decisions are implemented correctly, then we can feel confident that our code trying to do what we expect it to do.

-There are three key goals in DMI:
+To achieve this, we have four key goals in DMI:

 * Separate decision-making into pure free functions or small classes without external dependencies.
 The remaining code is IO or wiring.
 * Default to using publicly available data, such as structs or variables, and free functions instead of classes.
-* Choose free functions unless the data has invariance.
+* Choose free functions unless the data has invariance or is part of an architectural boundary.
 * Unit test all decision-making code.

 Let's break down these key ideas.